mswbull/BlockchainPlayground/README.md

 * Written in JavaScript, with a focus on readability.
 * HTTP interface to control each node.
-* Websockets to communicate between nodes (Peer-to-Peer).
+* WebSockets to communicate between nodes (Peer-to-Peer).
 * No persisted storage, instead an in-memory Javascript array is used.
 * No consensus algorithm (yet), meaning a block can be added without competition.

-More details can be found at [LifeinTECH](http://www.lifeintech.com).
+More details can be found at [LifeinTECH](http://www.lifeintech.com/2017/07/16/Blockchain-Playground/).

 ### Getting Started ([Docker](http://www.docker.com))
 ##### Create and Start Three Nodes